shadcn/license-generator/README.md

 license-generator
 =================

 Generates a license for your open source project.
+See [choosealicense.com](http://choosealicense.com).

 Installation
 --------------